noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - informatino hoarding
     - not-invent-here syndrom

 # information architects
   - main goals
     - organize huge amounts of information so that people can actually find what theyre looking for, lol an internet librarian
-    - make it eaasy for customers to find products, a kind of one-to-one marketing -
+    - make it easy for customers to find products, a kind of one-to-one marketing
     - takes on the information overload problem that everyones always complaining about
     - portrays a snapshot/spatial view of an information system
     - focus on making content and knowledge more accessible